SoftwareHeritage/swhapguide/SWHAP@Paris.md

 In order to be able to fill in the _developer_ section, you will first need to make sure that the people or entities who developped the software are also referenced in Wikidata.
 If they're not, you will need to create new Wikidata items first for these people or entity.
 If you collected pictures of the people who developped the software, add them to their Wikidata page using the _image_ statement (P18).
 Once this is done you can come back to the software items and fill in the _developer_ statement.

 Using the _Source code repository URL_ statement (P1324), add the link towards the Software Heritage archived source code.
-(MF: or Github repo?)
 Using the _Software Heritage ID_ statement (P6138), add the Software Heritage identifier (that can be found in the _Permalinks_ of the archived source code.)

 ![View of Amaya's Wikidata Software Heritage ID statement](./media/wiki_swh.PNG){#fig:wiki_swh}